anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 In general, extension authors should be mindful of situations requiring clients to directly handle redirects at the RDAP layer.
-Some clients may not be utilizing HTTP libraries that provide such an option, and some hTTP client libraries that do provide the option do not provide it as a default behavior.
+Some clients may not be utilizing HTTP libraries that provide such an option, and some HTTP client libraries that do provide the option do not provide it as a default behavior.
 Additionally, requiring clients to handle redirects at the RDAP layer adds complexity to the client in that additional logic must be implemented to handle redirect loops,